MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 You can visit the defined resource group to review the deployed resources.

-To learn how to configure logzio-azure-serverless to back up logs to Azure Blob Storage, [click here](https://docs.logz.io/shipping/log-sources/azure-activity-logs.html).
+To learn how to configure logzio-azure-serverless to back up logs to Azure Blob Storage, see [Ship Azure activity logs](https://docs.logz.io/shipping/log-sources/azure-activity-logs.html).

-## Stream Azure Log Data to Logz.io
+### Stream Azure Log Data to Logz.io

 Now that you’ve deployed the integration template, you’ll need to configure Azure to stream diagnostic logs to the Event Hub you just deployed.
-When data comes into the Event Hub, the function app will forward that data to Logz.io.
+When data comes into the Event Hub, the function app will then forward that data to Logz.io.

-In the search bar, type “Diagnostics”, and then click **Diagnostics settings**.
-This brings you to the _Diagnostics settings_ page.
+1. In the search bar, type “Diagnostics”, then select **Diagnostics settings**.
+This brings you to the **Diagnostics settings** page.

-Choose a VM (or any other resource) from the list of resources, and click **Turn on diagnostics settings** to open the _Diagnostics settings_ panel for that resource.
+2. Choose a resource from the list of resources, then select **Turn on diagnostics settings** to open the **Diagnostics settings** panel for that resource.

-Give your diagnostic settings a **Name**.
+3. Give your diagnostic settings a **Name**.

-Select **Stream to an Event Hub**, and then click **Configure** to open the _Select Event Hub_ panel.
+4. Select **Stream to an Event Hub**, then select **Configure** to open the **Select Event Hub** panel.

-Choose your Event Hub:
+5. Choose your Event Hub:

-* **Event Hub namespace**: Choose the namespace that starts with **LogzioNS** (LogzioNS6nvkqdcci10p, for example)
+    * **Event Hub namespace**: Choose the namespace that starts with **LogzioNS** (`LogzioNS6nvkqdcci10p`, for example)
     * **Event Hub name**: Choose **insights-operational-logs**
     * **Event Hub policy name**: Choose **LogzioSharedAccessKey**

-* Click **OK** to return to Diagnostics settings.
+6. Select **OK** to return to the **Diagnostics settings** panel.

-Click **OK** to return to the _Diagnostics settings_ panel.
+7. In the Log section, select the data you want to stream, then select **Save**.
-In the Log section, select the data you want to stream, and then click **Save**.

 The selected data will now stream to the Event Hub.

 To find additional information on how to stream log or metric data from Event Hub to an external tool, see [Stream Azure monitoring data to an Event Hub for consumption by an external tool](/azure/azure-monitor/platform/stream-monitoring-data-event-hubs).

-## Visualize your data
+### Visualize your data

 Next, give your data some time to get from your system to Logz.io, and then open Kibana.
-You should see logs (with the type _eventhub_) filling up your dashboards (for more information on how to create dashboards, [click here!](https://logz.io/blog/perfect-kibana-dashboard/)).
+You should see logs (with the type _eventhub_) filling up your dashboards.
+For more information on how to create dashboards, see [Creating the Perfect Kibana Dashboard](https://logz.io/blog/perfect-kibana-dashboard/).

-From there, you can query for specific log data in the “Discover” tab, or create Kibana objects to visualize your data in the “Visualize” tab.
+From there, you can query for specific log data in the **Discover** tab, or create Kibana objects to visualize your data in the **Visualize** tab.

 ## Clean up resources